andrewpokora/PersonalFinanceTracker/README.md

 Please note - as soon as you put the check-box, the Repeat and from what time fields will be automatically filled in.
 They are needed for the correct calculation of the Forecast.

-To remove a category from the budget, you need to click the Select categories button again and uncheck the checkbox.
+To remove a category from the budget, you need to click the Select Categories button again and uncheck the checkbox.

 ## Planner